yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 \end{align*}
 $$

-Therefore, for every $$(s, a, r, s')$$ action pair in our replay buffer we minimize the the discrepency between the Q value predicted directly form the neural network and the Q value constructed from the subsequent reward and maximum Q value of the resultant state, if the state is non-terminal.
-If the state is terminal, then the expect Q value should just be the reward.
+Therefore, for every $$(s, a, r, s')$$ action pair in our replay buffer we minimize the the discrepency between the $$Q$$ value predicted directly form the neural network and the $$Q$$ value constructed from the subsequent reward and maximum $$Q$$ value of the resultant state, if the state is non-terminal.
+If the state is terminal, then the expect $$Q$$ value should just be the reward.
 I used MSE(mean square error) as a loss function.
 This can be implemented in Keras below

 ``` python
     def train(self, s_batch, a_batch, r_batch, d_batch, s2_batch, observation_num):